Food Revolution Network

 5. Slow Cooker Cauliflower Mash

-Oh so silky, creamy, and bursting with nutrition, you might want to plan on doubling this batch of cauliflower mash before you head to the grocery store.
+Oh-so-silky, creamy, and bursting with nutrition, you might want to plan on doubling this batch of cauliflower mash before you head to the grocery store.
 It’s a nice alternative to traditional potato mash and a yummy way to get some cruciferous vegetables onto your holiday dinner table.
 Make it complete by drizzling Mushroom Gravy on top!

 Let Your Holiday Sides Shine